Skkuhodomo/nanoGPT_news_app/README.md

 (This code is for M1, M2 chip user.)
 # GPT-2 NEWS GENERATOR
 Thanks for nanoGPT, I made this web app for study GPT model.
+Actually this model cannot make good news yet...I will update it.
 ### Prepare
 ```
 python prepare.py